 Now it could be that you tried to prevent it, but somehow still fell victim.
 Or you fell victim before you saw this read.
 Or after reading this you happen upon someone whose data has been ‘jacked (OK you get the picture, I’ll stop now).
 I’m basically saying how do you respond to a ransomware attack?

-Immediately you realize you’ve fallen victim to ransomware, disconnect your device from any network or other devices you’re connected to.
+Immediately you realise you’ve fallen victim to ransomware, disconnect your device from any network or other devices you’re connected to.
 This will keep the infection contained, and from spreading to other users.

 Also, whatever you do, do NOT pay the ransom.
 Think of it like this; the only reason these criminals are emboldened to commit this crime is because it is lucrative.